Jiayi666/Jiayi666.github.io/_posts/2019-06-20-leetcode-day1.md

 &nbsp;&nbsp;&nbsp;&nbsp;In this problem, step by step solution means actually rotate the linked list `k` times.
 Observing start and end means rotate the linked list by the pivot!
 This also reminds the importance of actually **try some examples**!

+#### 975. Odd Even Jump

+&nbsp;&nbsp;&nbsp;&nbsp;A hard level problem is normally containing **more than one layer**.
+For example, in this problem, using dynamic programming is easy to get but this isn't the end!
+It just **reudced the problem** to another problem needs to be solved.